digitalservicebund/digitalcheck-dito/doc/adr/0022-change-routing-and-breadcrumbs.md

 ## Context

-### Issues with the current route and breadcrumb setup

-- For each route, we need to configure and connect several things:
+For each route, we need to configure and connect several things: a file, a path/URL, a title, and a breadcrumb string.

-  - Currently "implicitly" defined through file-based routing:
+Currently "implicitly" defined through file-based routing (i.e. the route URL results from the file location and name):

 - The route file
 - The route path (URL)

-  - What we refer to as the route definition is configured explicitly:
+What we refer to as the "route information" is configured explicitly in the code:

-    - The route title (used e.g. for search engines and tabs)
+- The route title (exported in each routes `meta` and used e.g. for breadcrumbs, search engines and tabs)
-    - The route breadcrumb (often shorter than the title)
+- The route parent (needed for sitemap and currently for breadcrumbs)

+### Issues with the current route and breadcrumb setup

-- The configuration of routes is divided across multiple files: `app/routes.ts`, `app/resources/staticRoutes.ts`, `app/resources/allRoutes.ts`, where allRoutes adds precheck question and example principle routes
+- The configuration of routes is divided across too many files:
+  - `app/routes.ts` is required by React Router and manages the routing configuration
+  - `app/resources/staticRoutes.ts` contains the route URLs together with their information
+  - `app/resources/allRoutes.ts` extends the "static routes" and adds precheck question and example principle routes
-- Sometimes an `<route>._index.tsx` file is used to export a parent routes content routes, sometimes `<route>.tsx` is used
+- `<route>.tsx` and `<route>._index.tsx` are used inconsistently for a parent routes content
 - Breadcrumbs do not work with trailing slashes at the end of the URL
-- Breadcrumb implementation does not follow the official documentation
+- Breadcrumb implementation is unnecessarily complex
-- It does not work with SSG out of the box

 ### General considerations

-- React Router 7 went back do config based routing as the default in contrast to Remix file based routing (which is also still supported)
+- React Router 7 went back do config based routing as the default in contrast to Remix 2's file based routing (which is also still supported)
-- `app/routes.ts` is required by React Router
-  - We can't however move all route definitions here if we export them, as we can't use exports from this file in route files
+- We can't just move all route information to `app/routes.ts`, as we can't use exports from this file in route files
-- Route or file configuration, not both: einen tod muss man sterben: Even route config still has filename vs path in config issue
-- Route info entirely in files or in config: Not entirely possible due to filename, title, url, and variable availability not being completely colocatable
+- We need some kind of collection of all routes to be used in tests and the sitemap
+- From the two previous points follows that the URL needs to be configured twice: Once for the router and once to be imported for the links/buttons/tests/sitemap
+- Using `useMatches()` to build the breadcrumbs requires the existence of `<route>.tsx` if there are `<route>.<children>.tsx`

 ### Success conditions fo the new implementation

 - Works with trailing slashes at the end of the URL
 - Reduce number of route files (optimally to one, two is acceptable)
-- Consistent approach to route files and route definitions
+- Consistent approach to route files and route information

 #### Nice-to-haves

-- No extraneous files just for breadcrumbs
+- No extraneous route files just for breadcrumbs
 - Works for current sitemap implementation
+- Simpler breadcrumbs implementation
+- Better setup for SSG

 ### Considered Approaches

-#### File based + info in routes
+#### File based routing with information in routes

-- Still needs routes file
-- Test whether flatRoutes works for sitemap and tests
-- Need to create extra files, which isn’t a big deal
-- How to do dynamic routes without central config?
-- Still needs double configuration of URL and fileName
+This approach would still require a central collection of routes that gathers all the information.
+It would make getting a list of fixed "dynamic" routes (questions, principles) more complicated.

+This also leads to some extra `<route>.tsx` files for the breadcrumbs.

-#### Config based + info in routes
+#### Config based routing with information in routes

-- Most react router like
-- Still needs routes url information configured in addition to routes config
-- More boilerplate, no central config (but also no place to forget to add routes)
+This approach follows the default from the documentation closely but leads to more configuration code. no central config (but also no place to forget to add routes)

 - Imports more complicated
 - Might need extra files, but could be more explicit / intuitive
-- Unclear Naming convention
+- Unclear naming convention
 - Parent in config

 #### Config based + info in config